 13. Bookmakers’ annual licence fee

+(1A) In this section —

+total turnover means the aggregate of the turnover that relates to bets made under this Act;

+turnover —

+(a) means the amount of money paid or promised as the consideration for bets made by a bookmaker, whether the bets are —

+(i) made by the bookmaker as a party to the bet; or

+(ii) negotiated by the bookmaker as agent for another person;

+but

+(b) does not include any money promised or paid by a bookmaker as the consideration for a bet made by the bookmaker on the bookmaker’s own behalf in the capacity of a backer but not in the capacity of a bookmaker.

+(1B) For the purposes of the definition of turnover in subsection (1A), the Commission has an absolute discretion to decide what is and what is not a bet made by a bookmaker on the bookmaker’s own behalf in the capacity of a backer but not in the capacity of a bookmaker.

 (1) Subject to this Act, for so long as a bookmaker’s licence is in force the holder shall pay a bookmakers’ annual licence fee at a prescribed rate assessed on the total turnover of that bookmaker during the preceding year of assessment.

-(2) In this section —

-on-course turnover and turnover, respectively, have the same meaning as they have for the purposes of section 14;

-total turnover means the aggregate of the turnover which relates to bets made under this Act.
+[(2) deleted]

 (3) Subject to subsection (4), the licence fee payable shall be —

 (a) assessed in respect of an assessment year commencing on 1 August; and